amitmse/in_Python_/Random_Forest/README.md

 Here is how such a system is trained; for some number of trees T:

-	1. Sample N cases at random with replacement to create a subset of the data (see top layer of figure above).
-		The subset should be about 66% of the total set.
+	1. Sample N cases at random with replacement to create a subset of the data The subset should be about 66% of the total set.

 	2. At each node:
 		- For some number m (see below), m predictor variables are selected at random from all the predictor variables.

 		- The predictor variable that provides the best split, according to some objective function, is used to do a binary split on that node.